agri-gaia/seerep/docs/mkdocs/getting_started/known_errors.md

 # Known Errors

 This page functions as a list of frequently encountered errors during the project development.
-Consult it whenever you encounter issues; there's a chance your problem is documented here.
+Consult it whenever you encounter issues.
+There's a chance your problem is documented here.
 If not, consider adding it once you figure out how to fix it.

 ## Downloading the Docker Images

-SEEREP's Docker Images are hosted on the [GitHub Container Registry](https://github.com/orgs/agri-gaia/ packages?repo_name=seerep).
+SEEREP's Docker images are hosted on the [GitHub Container Registry](https://github.com/orgs/agri-gaia/ packages?repo_name=seerep).
 To install or modify any public or private package using GitHub Packages, **authentication** through a personal access token (classic) **is necessary**.
 Detailed setup instructions can be found in the [GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/